 Macular Degeneration Specialist

 If you’ve been diagnosed with macular degeneration, you’re certainly not alone.
 According to the American Macular Degeneration Foundation, as many as 10 million Americans today are affected by this eye disease.
 This is a progressive condition that can lead to loss of your central vision over time.
 While macular degeneration cannot be cured, the eye care providers at Hecker Eye Care Associates in Greensboro, North Carolina, use state-of-the-art technology to diagnose this disease and help slow its progression.
-It’s crucial to get regular eye examinations for macular degeneration, so schedule an appointment online now or book over the phone today.
+It’s crucial to get regular eye examinations for macular degeneration, so schedule an appointment today.

 Macular Degeneration Q & A